helm/helm/docs/install.md

 You must have a working Go environment with [glide](https://github.com/Masterminds/glide) and Mercurial installed.

+You should also check that your glide binary directory is in the system PATH.

 ```console
 $ cd $GOPATH
 $ mkdir -p src/k8s.io